rishitnanda/mcp_secure/README.md

 ---

 ## References

-For deep dives into the architecture, security layers, configuration, test results, and limitations, please see our [documentation site](https://rishitnanda.github.io/mcp_secure/).

 Maloyan, N. & Namiot, D. (2026). *Breaking the Protocol: Security Analysis of the Model Context Protocol Specification and Prompt Injection Vulnerabilities in Tool-Integrated LLM Agents*. arXiv:2601.17549v1 [cs.CR].